daikman/quest-journal/README.md

 # Development approach
 When I started this project, I had no experience using web-dev frameworks.
 I only knew how to write plain HTML, CSS and JavaScript.
 This is still reflected in the code!
 But I have refectored it a few times to make it easier to work with.

-I ended up using [Handlebars](https://handlebarsjs.com/) for programmatic HTML, and I wrote some shell scripts to 'compile' all the js scripts into bundles.
+I ended up using [Handlebars](https://handlebarsjs.com/) for programmatic HTML, and I wrote a shell script to 'bundle' all the js scripts together.

-So if you ever want to fork this project, and make changes, you should run 'compile.sh' when you make changes to anything in the '/hb-templates' or '/js' folders.
+So if you ever want to fork this project, and make changes, you should run 'compile.sh' when you make changes to anything in the '/js' folder.